-Super Pole consist of the drivers of Position 2 till 5 in the final ranking after the last Qualifying Round.
-Each driver will drive the 'super-pole' individually on the track.
-Each driver is allowed 2 minute warm up followed by 6 timed consecutive laps with the only the single fasted lap to count.
-All Super Poll drivers to use controlled tires (from last round) or IFMAR can insist to use replacement by new tires for any reason without notice.
+TQ direct into the main final.
+Position 2 till 5 go into a final ballot called "Super Pole", after the last round of Qualifying.
+Each driver will drive the 'super-pole' individually on the track, for 6 consecutive laps excluding a warm-up from approx. 2 minutes on controlled tires (from last round).
+IFMAR reserve the right to issue or demand replacement tires for any reason without notice.
 This is a condition of entry to Super-Pole

-Track conditions must be the same for all drivers, if necessary track must be swept clean.
 The 'super-pole' running order will be 5, 4, 3, 2.
+The driver that scores the fastest lap will also move up straight to the 'Main' Final and take the second position on the starting grid.
 The other drivers from the 'super-pole' will start in the semi-finals as per qualifying ranking.

 For the remaining 8 places in the final top 3 of the semis and 2 remaining best times.
 Grid positions 3 till 10 based on lap/times from both semies.
-TQ and Super pole winner will get track time after the semi's, 20 minutes total.
+TQ and Super pole winner will get track time after the semies, 20 minutes total.

-When racing conditions are different (WEATHER...), (see also 2.10.9) in the two semifinals, the best 4 of each semi-final move up to the main final.
+When racing conditions are different (WEATHER...), (see also 2.10.9) in the two semi-finals, the best 4 of each semi-final move up to the main final.
 In different weather or racing circumstances it will be number 1 from the A semi-final who gets the number 3 and the number 1 from the B semi-final who gets the number 4 etc. After the first semi-final all cars will be put in Parc Fermé in technical inspection and they will be released after completion of the technical inspection of the 2nd semi-final.
 This will give all drivers that proceed to the final equal time for preparation.